 Pregnancy testing revealed that 17 of 19 ewes of reproductive age (90%) were pregnant in 2008.
 In 2009, 100% of ewes were pregnant.
-These rates of pregancy suggest that conditions on high-elevation range are not severe enough to impact pregnancy rates in late-winter.
+These percentages suggest sheep are gaining sufficient fat during summer on high-elevation range to become pregnant and maintain reproductive status through late-winter.

 In 2008 and 2009, captured ewes tested negative or had extremely low titers for 12 common bighorn sheep diseases: caprine arthritis encephalitis, ovine progressive pleuropneumonia, infectious bovine rhinotracheitis, bovine viral diarrhea, parainfluenza virus, respiratory synctial virus, bluetongue, Johne's disease, Brucella ovis, wildlife brucellosis serology, epizootic hemorrhagic disease virus, and Psoroptes mites.
 These results indicate very low previous disease exposure for this isolated population.
+Mannheimia haemolytica was isolated from tonsil and nasal swabs from one captured ewe, although she remains alive and show no visual signs of being affected by the bacteria.
 Of special note are the low titers results for parainfluenza virus, to which nearly 100% of Wyoming ungulates have been exposed (H. Edwards, pers. comm.).

 For the time being, these results are reassuring because they do not indicate any immediate disease threat to the Teton herd.
-However, the low titers suggest that this population is naïve to many diseases, which may increase the risk of population decline if a new disease infects the herd in the future.
+However, the low titers suggest that this population is naïve to many diseases, which puts it at risk of a severe population decline if a disease does turn up in the future.
 Also, the tradeoff of benefits and risks of a potential transplant will have to be seriously considered by wildlife biologist and managers.
 The risk of introduction of disease into the Teton herd through a transplant may outweigh the benefit of increasing population numbers and genetic diversity.